 Neurofeedback: A Powerful Tool in the Treatment of Autism

-Neurofeedback improves the quality of life for both individuals with ASD and their families.
+Neurofeedback improves the quality of life for both people with ASD and their families.
 It not only improves cortical function, but also teaches self-regulation.
 It has no long-term side effects and offers sustainable results.
-By combining neurofeedback with a comprehensive bio-psychosocial approach, individuals have the best chance in improving areas of dysfunction.
+By combining neurofeedback with a comprehensive bio-psychosocial approach, people have a good chance of improving areas of dysfunction.

-6-year-old Autistic Boy, very hyperactive, extremely limited speech.
+6-year-old autistic boy, very hyperactive, extremely limited speech.

-Since starting the neurofeedback, the first thing the mom reported was that he became very “chatty”, though much of the speech initially was unintelligible or at just very limited words.
+Since starting neurofeedback, the first thing the mom reported was that he became very “chatty”, though much of the speech initially was unintelligible or at just very limited words.
 As training increased, he became much more calm.
 He can sit still for much longer periods of time.
 He is continuing to speak more in context and in response to what it going on around him.
 His teachers are reporting he is doing “awesome” in school, really paying attention, and learning better.

 She reports “the benefits outweighed any other therapies we’ve done.”
 She reported that he’s become more relaxed and more verbal.
 He’s more social, interacting with others in ways she never thought he could do, and more conversational.
 Created by EEGinfo.

-8-year-old Autistic Boy, in a special school.
+8-year-old autistic boy in a special school.

 After 1 year of training with neurofeedback, here are some of the changes reported:

-* Medications reduced by half.
+- Medications have been reduced by half.

-* Speech was too rapid to understand.
-It’s now slower and more distinct.
+- Speech was previously too rapid to understand, but is now slower and more distinct.

-* He asks for hugs and will initiate touch.
+- Asks for hugs and will initiate touch.

-* Interacts with siblings and can do some group work at school for the first time.
+- Interacts with siblings and can do some group work at school for the first time.

-* Responds more appropriately to parental directions.
+- Responds more appropriately to parental directions.

-* Improved balance and gross motor control.
+- Has improved balance and gross motor control.

-* Tolerates changes in his environment better than before.
+- Tolerates changes in his environment better than before.

-* Mood more stable and positive.
+- Mood is more stable and positive.